 - Create strong passwords and keep them secret.

-Keep all of your passwords secret and remember them
+- Keep all of your passwords secret and remember them without writing them down.

-Please see our article on password protection for more
+- Please see our article on password protection for more information.

 - Improve your computer's security.